 What’s in Drive to Survive Series 3?

-DtS 3 may have some of the strongest story lines of any series so far, although the trailers have not revealed too much.
+DtS 3 may have some of the strongest story lines of any series so far, as detailed in our full review.

-The full drama of the Coronavirus cancellation of the Australian Grand Prix will surely be covered, as F1 insisted the show must go on whilst leading lights like Lewis Hamilton called for it to be cancelled.
-It was called off eventually, so team members’ unfiltered opinions on the debacle will certainly make fascinating viewing.
+The full drama of the Coronavirus cancellation of the Australian Grand Prix is covered, as F1 insisted the show must go on whilst leading lights like Lewis Hamilton called for it to be cancelled.